nishain-de-silva/JSONPaper/README.md

 # JSONStore (v2.5) :rocket:

 Swift, is a type of constrained language right?
 One way of parsing JSON is to parse JSON string to a known `Codable` JSON structure.
 In Swift 3 you can use `JSONSerialization` but still, you have to chain deserialization calls and it would be a mess when you have to check the existence of attributes or array values before reading or when handling any complex read queries.
 Also, there are times when the expected JSON structure also can have dynamic in a certain scenario, and would be messy to check the existence of value all the time.
 JSONStore help you to parse JSON in any free form and extract value without constraining it into a fixed type.
-This is a pure zero dependency `Swift` package with the technique of `Read Only Until Value Dicovered`  in a single read cycle and is performance efficient.
+This is a pure zero dependency `Swift` package with the technique of `Read Only Need Content` in a single read cycle and which means no byte is read twice! which is why this library is really fast.

 ## Installation